Car makers battle to escape Europe's slow lane

 | GENEVA/LONDON

-GENEVA/LONDON The differing fortunes of carmakers in Europe were on display at the Geneva Auto Show, with investment by Nissan and upbeat forecasts from BMW and Volkswagen, while Peugeot is selling its shares on the cheap to fund a tie-up with General Motors.
+GENEVA/LONDON The differing fortunes of car makers in Europe were on display at the Geneva Auto Show, with investment by Nissan and upbeat forecasts from BMW and Volkswagen contrasting with a discounted cash call from Peugeot to fund its tie-up with General Motors.

 The European car industry seems to be reaching a tipping point, with a grinding price war underway in a withering market, combined with high overheads from excess manufacturing capacity.